vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-2-prerequesites.md

 If the current edition is older than `vtex.edition-store@3.x`, [open a support ticket](https://help.vtex.com/support?/cultureInfo=en-us) and request the installation of the `vtex.edition-store@3.x` or a newer one in your VTEX account.

+>ℹ Check out our  [Edition App documentation](https://developers.vtex.com/docs/guides/vtex-io-documentation-edition-app) to know more about its different versions and install the correct one.

 > ⚠️ By default, every VTEX store comes with the Edition app configured for building storefronts with [Legacy CMS Portal](https://help.vtex.com/tutorial/what-is-cms--EmO8u2WBj2W4MUQCS8262) installed.
 Therefore, requesting the installation of the `vtex.edition-store@3.x` or newer Edition app is necessary for both new VTEX accounts and accounts previously using the [Legacy CMS Portal](https://help.vtex.com/tutorial/what-is-cms--EmO8u2WBj2W4MUQCS8262).

->ℹ️ If you install the `vtex.edition-store@3.x` version, you need to install the Search apps as well.
-If you install the `vtex.edition-store@5.x`, you must directly start the Search Integration process.

 ### Step 2 - Implementing the VTEX Intelligent Search

 Before you can begin building your storefront with Store Framework, you need to configure [Intelligent Search](https://help.vtex.com/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb).

+>ℹ️ If you use the `vtex.edition-store@3.x` version, you must also install the Search apps.
+If you use the `vtex.edition-store@5.x`, you must start the Search Integration process directly, as the Intelligent Search is already configured by default in this version.

 Intelligent Search is an advanced search engine designed to assist shoppers throughout their entire purchasing journey.
 It serves as a superior alternative to the platform's legacy native search engine, but it requires the installation of two critical apps on your VTEX account: